kaltura-vpaas/webvr-kaltura-demo/README.md

 ![twovid](readme-assets/twovid.jpg)

-The single click example before was a building block, but it does not scale to multiple videos.
-In order to handle multiple videos all of the code built thus far needs to be encapsulated so that it can be reused.
+The single click example was a building block, but it does not scale to multiple videos.
+In order to handle multiple videos all of the code built thus far needs to be encapsulated so that it can be reused for multiple videos.
 So [kaltura-aframe.js](https://github.com/kaltura-vpaas/webvr-kaltura-demo/blob/master/public/kaltura-aframe.js) was created:

 ```javascript
 function loadKalturaWebVR(boxName, videoSource, entryId, partnerId, playerId, ks) {